laberning/openrowingmonitor/docs/Architecture.md

 ### RowingEngine.js

-RowingEngine.js interprets the flywheel behaviour and translates it into the rower's state (i.e. waiting, drive, recovery, stopped) in a finite state machine and calculates associated metrics (i.e. linear velocity, linear distance, power, etc.).
+RowingEngine.js interprets the flywheel behaviour and translates it into the rower's state (i.e. waiting, drive, recovery, stopped) in a finite state machine and calculates the updated associated metrics (i.e. linear velocity, linear distance, power, etc.) for that specific phase transition.
 Aside temporal metrics (Linear Velocity, Power, etc.) it also maintains several absolute metrics (like total total linear distance travelled).
+It only updates metrics that can be updated meaningful, and it will not resend (potentially stale) data that isn't updated.

 ### Flywheel.js

-A model of the key parameters of the Flywheel, to provide the rest of ORM with essential metrics and state regarding the flywheel.
-Aside temporal metrics (i.e. Angular Velocity, Angular Acceleration, Torque, etc.) it also maintains several absolute metrics (like total elapsed time and total angular distance travelled).
+A model of the key parameters of the Flywheel, to provide the rest of ORM with essential physical metrics and state regarding the flywheel.
+Aside temporal metrics (i.e. Angular Velocity, Angular Acceleration, Torque, etc.) it also maintains several absolute metrics (like total elapsed time and total angular distance traveled).
+It also maintains physical properties of the flywheel, like the flywheel drag and flywheel inertia.

 ## Major design decissions